 Robert L. Weigel is a partner in the New York office of Gibson, Dunn & Crutcher and Co-Head of the firm’s Judgment and Arbitral Award Enforcement Practice Group.
 Mr. Weigel is an experienced commercial litigator with extensive trial experience.
 He focuses on litigation concerning complex financial transactions, particularly for international clients in Europe, Asia and the Middle East.
-A list of the clients Mr. Weigel has represented includes ArcelorMittal, Yukos Capital, Tethyan Copper Company (a joint venture between Barrick Gold and Antofagasta), Artémis and its founder, François Pinault; Verizon; Gucci; Tiffany & Co.; Nike; Oaktree Capital; Normandy Real Estate Partners; The Related Companies; Deutsche Bank; Crédit Agricole; Bank Brussels Lambert; UBS, Deloitte & Touche; Mitsubishi Trust and Banking Corporation; Dillingham Construction; and Dallah Al Baraka Investment Co.
+A list of the clients Mr. Weigel has represented includes ArcelorMittal, Yukos Capital, Tethyan Copper Company (a joint venture between Barrick Gold and Antofagasta), Artémis and its founder, François Pinault; Crystallex; Verizon; Gucci; Tiffany & Co.; Nike; Oaktree Capital; Normandy Real Estate Partners; The Related Companies; Deutsche Bank; Crédit Agricole; Bank Brussels Lambert; UBS, Deloitte & Touche; Mitsubishi Trust and Banking Corporation; Dillingham Construction; and Dallah Al Baraka Investment Co.
 Ltd. (an investment bank based in Saudi Arabia).